narendrajethi220/Exercise-Tracker/README.md

-NodeJS(ExpressJS) microservice for tracking users and their exercises.
+Exercise Tracker microservice for tracking users and their exercises.
 Users can register, log exercises, and fetch exercise history with optional filters such as date range and result limit.

 # Exercise Tracker Microservice